NVSL/CSE141pp-Resources/README.md

 course.

 * `labs` has all the labs.
 The write ups reference the starter repos they use.
-* `slides` has the slides.

-Please see the course home page (url here) for schedule, due dates, and other logistical issues.
+Please see the course home page (piazza.com/ucsd/summer2019/cse141lb) for schedule, due dates, and other logistical issues.

 ## Overview